gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [PyPI](https://pypi.org/project/turbohtml/) (`pip install turbohtml`), and the C is meant to be read side by side with the spec.
 I learned these tricks by reading other people's code, so it seems only fair to make mine easy to read back.

+## How this was built

+One more thing, since leaving it out would be dishonest.
+I did not write turbohtml by hand.
+It came together over about a month of continuous background work with Anthropic's Opus 4.8, with a little Fable in the mix, across close to 300 pull requests and many more iterations than that.
+I reviewed most of the code that landed, but I did not type most of it.

+The hours I did put in went to the half that matters more than speed: making sure the answers are correct, because a fast parser that is subtly wrong is worse than a slow one.
+Most of that work is harness rather than features. turbohtml is checked byte for byte against the Python standard library, against the html5lib conformance suite browsers use, and against the output of the libraries it replaces; the URL, encoding, and Unicode-normalization code is validated against the standards' own reference test vectors.
+Where a spec already has a trusted implementation in another language, I ran differential tests against it, so a result has to satisfy Python, Rust, C, C++, and Go implementations and the specs at once before I believe it.
+That cross-checking is why I am comfortable publishing something a model and I wrote together.

+None of it would exist on its own.
+The techniques are borrowed and credited throughout, and the correctness is borrowed
+too: every competing library I measured against, across the Python, Rust, C, C++, and Go ecosystems, doubled as an oracle for the right answer, and the people who wrote the HTML, CSS, URL, and ECMAScript specs and the conformance suites that go with them are the reason any of it can be checked at all.
+Standing on the shoulders of giants is just the accurate description here.
+My thanks to all of them.

 ## Further reading

 - [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html) by Sean Anderson, the source of the